National Security Science and Technology Centre

 - NSSTC has embedded Science Counsellors within both ONI and Home Affairs.
 These senior appointments assist to coordinate capability and science and technology across Home Affairs and the ten National Intelligence Community agencies.

 - Trilateral secretary level discussions on the National Security Science and Technology function indicate a much more strategic and aligned partnership between Defence, Home Affairs and the Office of National Intelligence into the future.

 The National Security Science and Technology Policy and Priorities, as foreshadowed in the 2016 Defence Industry Policy Statement, were agreed by the NSST IDC in November 2017 and were released by the then Minister for Defence Industry, Minister Pyne, in May 2018.
-This document provides the science and industry community with visibility of the endorsed national security science and technology focus areas (below graphic), governance arrangements and engagement mechanisms.

 The six national security science and technology priority areas are: